teeghee/clower/README.md

 * [Function] **sync-packages** (*&optional listpkg*)

-Given the list of archpackages, make http query to AUR server and return unsynchronised archpackages (i.e. there are available updates in AUR server, no corresponding package in AUR server, etc.) with appropriate *status* field of the archpackage structure.
+Given the list of archpackages, **listpkg** make http query to AUR server and return unsynchronised archpackages (i.e. those with available updates in AUR server, or those having no corresponding package in AUR server, etc.) with appropriate *status* field of the archpackage structure.
 The optional argument **listpkg** defaults to the return value of the function **list-alien-packages**.

 * [Function] **download-packages** (*pkglist &optional basedir*)